curl/everything-curl/http-response.md

 feature that was not present in HTTP 1.0.

 When sending a chunked response, there's no Content-Length: for the response to indicate its size.
 Instead, there's a `Transfer-Encoding: chunked` header that tells curl there's chunked data coming and then in the response body, the data comes in a series of "chunks".
 Every individual chunk starts with the size of that particular chunk (in hexadecimal), then a newline and then the contents of the chunk.
 This is repeated over and over until the end of the response, which is signalled with a zero sized chunk.
-The point of this sort of response is for the client to be able to figure out when the responses has ended even though the server did not know the full size before it started to send it.
+The point of this response encoding is for the client to be able to figure out when the responses has ended even though the server did not know the full size before it started to send it.
 This is usually the case when the response is dynamic and generated at the point when the request comes.

 Clients like curl will, of course, decode the chunks and not show the chunk sizes to users.